gvaldez/cryptora/README.md

 - **MongoDB**: A NoSQL database used for storing real-time cryptocurrency quotes.

-- **Binance API**: External API for retrieving up-to-date cryptocurrency price information in real-time.

-- **Ta4j**: A library used for analyzing price movements, including growth and decline of cryptocurrencies.

 - **RabbitMQ**: Message queue for asynchronous delivery of trading signals, enabling integration with other systems.

 - **Ollama**: A tool for local data analysis and task automation.

-- **Postman**: makes a request to the API and outputs the analysis results, including key metrics and recommendations based on AI.

 - **Docker**: Containerization platform that helps package the application with its dependencies, ensuring consistent environments and simplifying deployment.